How to Make a Dating App like Tinder?

 Especially for you, Stormotion team has estimated the development in hours and dollars.
 Look what we’ve got:

-Thus, it will cost you about $27,660 to build a dating app MVP.
+Thus, the cost of making a dating app MVP starts from $27,660.
 However, you can also enrich your app with additional features that we’ve reviewed earlier.

 Little reminder: since every case requires a specific approach, this estimate is rough and approximate.
 Contact us and we will send you the personal estimation within 24 hours!